 Self-Hosted Support: Why It Mattered

-The discontinued server only supported codecov.io.
-I use a self-hosted Codecov instance for my business, so cloud-only wasn’t an option.
+The existing server only supported codecov.io.
+I use a self-hosted Codecov instance, so I needed configurable endpoints.

 The fix was trivial—make the base URL configurable: